MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 The Windows Firewall is used to enforce network security through port ACLs.

-> NOTE: See these *required* [prerequisites](https://docs.docker.com/network/overlay/) for creating overlay networks.
+> NOTE: Make sure your environment satisfies these *required* [prerequisites](https://docs.docker.com/network/overlay/#operations-for-all-overlay-networks) for creating overlay networks.

 ### Windows Server containers